 Your ebook will not be sold off shelves in dozens (metaphorically speaking) as soon as you publish it.
 Without a good marketing budget paired with patience and effort, chances are people will not get to read it.
 You can’t sell your ebook if no one knows it exists.
 You need to create awareness however and whenever you can.
 Paid advertising is most effective.

 That said, do not underestimate the value of organic marketing via social media outlets.
 Facebook, Twitter, Pinterest can spread the word about your ebook to your targeted audience efficiently and save you money.

 When it comes to distribution, it’s important to understand how it works.
-There are service providers known as aggregators that can distribute your ebook to international online retailers, as well as their own book stores for a fixed fee and/or commission out of your sales.
-They handle all the hard work of submissions, and ensure that your ebook gets the right exposure.
+There are service providers known as aggregators.
+They can distribute your ebook to international online retailers, as well as their own book stores for a fixed fee and/or commission out of your sales.
+They handle all the hard work of submissions and ensure that your ebook gets the right exposure.

-But if you have the time and the effort to distribute the ebook yourself, then you’ll have the freedom to choose which platforms you want to sell your ebook on.
+But it’s better if you have the time and the effort to distribute the ebook yourself.
+Then you’ll have the freedom to choose which platforms you want to sell your ebook on.
 This does not mean that you will keep 100% royalties since all major retailers will still take royalties, but there will be no aggregator commissions eaten away from you.

 Distributing to individual platforms

 Those are your choices if you decide not to go with an ebook aggregator and rather publish your ebook yourself.
 Of course, depending on the software you have used from the previous list, you may only publish to platforms that are supported in the software.
 The platform categories are mobile apps, desktop apps, web apps, EPUB ebooks.

 1) Google Play App Store: $25 one-time fee.
 They take 30% royalties.